What's New in PostSharp 6.1

 To achieve this goal, we had to bring several improvements to PostSharp Logging:

 Semantic-First Logging, suitable for statistical processing of messages and machine learning.
-See Writing Custom Messages for details.
+See semantic for details.

 Custom Properties on custom messages and activities, including cross-process properties (aka baggage).
 See Adding Properties to Messages and Activities for details.